-- ABT: Give the number of all nodes. - TBT: Give the indegree (the number of incoming edges) of a node.
+- ABT: Give the number of all nodes. - TBT: Give the degree of a node.

 - Sort/Order enumerate the nodes/edges according to a given criterion • ABT: Sort all edges according to their weight. - TBT: Traverse the graph starting from a given node.